Madison County License Hearing Guide

 How to Prepare

-Gather Evidence: Gather any evidence that might support your case.
-This could include witness statements, dashcam footage (if available), medical records (if applicable), and any other information that could challenge the grounds for your arrest or the accuracy of the chemical test.
+• Gather Evidence: Collect any evidence that supports your case, such as witness statements, dashcam footage, or any documentation that challenges the basis for the stop or the accuracy of the chemical test.

 Possible Outcomes

-- Suspension Upheld: If the BMV presents sufficient evidence and you are unable to successfully challenge it, your license suspension will be upheld.
+• Suspension Upheld: If the BMV finds sufficient evidence that you were driving under the influence, your license suspension will be upheld.

 Hardship/Restricted License in Ohio